According to the CDC, gestational diabetes is a type of diabetes that can develop during pregnancy in women who don’t already have diabetes.

 Another study found higher rates of gestational diabetes among women who ate more cereal, cookies, pastries, and drank juice, while lower rates were found in women who regularly ate nuts (Clinical Nutrition, 2016).

 Simply eating more than your body needs is also a risk factor, given that excess weight gain, especially in the first trimester, ups the odds that you’ll get gestational diabetes.
-Overconsumption of high-glycemic carbohydrates, in particular, is consistently linked to excess weight gain.
+Overconsumption of high-glycemic carbohydrates, in particular, is consistently linked to excess weight gain and elevated blood sugar levels.

 And this might surprise you, but excessive fruit intake in pregnancy is linked to higher odds of gestational diabetes, especially high glycemic fruit (more is not always better when it comes to fruit).